AssilBouaziz/learn-terraform-with-azure/README.md

 # learn-terraform-with-azure

-A comprehensive guide to learning Terraform with Azure, based on the tutorial "Learn Terraform with Azure by Building a Dev Environment ".

-# learn-terraform-with-azure

 This repository is designed to help you learn Terraform, an open-source infrastructure as code software tool created by HashiCorp, specifically in the context of using it with Microsoft Azure.
 This guide follows the tutorial "Terraform for Beginners".

 ## Table of Contents